Kwik-messenger/apns-go/README.md

 * Connections to APNS tend to stale and hang up.
 To work around this issue workers now being respawned after apns.WORKER_IDLE_TIMEOUT.
-If you still experience silent delivery fails when traffic is low, consider to lower this timeout.
+If you still experience silent delivery fails when traffic is low, consider lowering this timeout.